aokassamali/m5-forecasting/README.md

 - **Labor planning**: Staff scheduling based on expected demand
 - **Supply chain coordination**: Warehouse allocation, transportation scheduling

-A 22% improvement in forecast accuracy translates directly to reduced safety stock requirements and improved service levels.
+A 22% improvement in forecast accuracy translates directly to reduced safety stock requirements and improved service levels—especially if improvements concentrate on the highest-revenue series.

-### Why WRMSSE?
+### Why WRMSSE (and why I call it a “proxy” here)
-We use Weighted Root Mean Squared Scaled Error (WRMSSE) rather than simple MAE because:
+WRMSSE (Weighted Root Mean Squared Scaled Error) is useful because it is:

 1. **Scale-invariant**: An error of 5 units means different things for an item selling 100/day vs 1/day
-2. **Revenue-weighted**: High-revenue items contribute more to the metric, aligning with business impact
+2. **Business-weighted**: High-revenue items contribute more, aligning the score with impact
-3. **Benchmarked**: Errors are scaled relative to a naive lag-1 baseline (WRMSSE = 1.0 means "no better than yesterday's value")
+3. **Comparable across series**: Errors are scaled by each series’ historical “typical” day-to-day variation (via squared first differences)

+**Interpreting the value:** Lower is better.
+In this repo’s implementation, a value near **1.0** roughly means “forecast RMSE is on the order of the series’ typical day-to-day change in training.”
+It is **not** a literal statement about a lag-1 forecasting baseline unless you explicitly compute and compare to a lag-1 model.

 ---